DeepAmnesia/Improved-CSGO_Simple/README.md

-# Neverlose_like-CSGO_Simple-
+# Improved-CSGO_Simple-
-CSGO Cheat sdk, fun-copying funcs like in Nevelose
+CSGO Cheat sdk based on spirthack's CSGO Simple, but modified with popular funcs